techone --guide=crm

 Typical scenario: a company has Pipedrive for pipeline.
 Trello for tasks.
 Google Drive for documents.
 After a year they have multiple accounts, multiple databases and nobody knows where the proposals are or who has which follow-ups.

 Yet Pipedrive + Microsoft 365 Basic covers all of this: documents on SharePoint, tasks in Planner, email in Outlook, communication via Teams.
-One environment instead of five, data in Microsoft cloud with enterprise-grade security.
+One environment instead of five, data centralized in Microsoft cloud instead of dozens of separate tools.

 No complete view of the customer